-Counseling Services provides students with individual, couples/family, and group counseling, outreach programs, and consultation.
+Counseling Services provides students with individual, couples, and group counseling, skills workshops, outreach programs, and consultation.
 We adhere to the Code of Ethics of the New Mexico Board of Clinical Mental Health Counselors .
 All services are strictly confidential and are free to students enrolled for six or more credits hours.

-Our office is located in the Joseph A. Fidel Center and is open weekdays from 8 a.m. to 5 p.m..
-Crisis intervention is available; counseling is provided by a New Mexico independently licensed clinical mental health counselor.
+The Office of Counseling and Disability Services (OCDS) is located in the Joseph A. Fidel Center on the 1st floor.
+The entrance is outside of Fidel on the NW side of the building, adjacent to Workman.
+OCDS is open weekdays from 8 a.m. to 5 p.m..
+Crisis intervention is available; counseling is provided by a New Mexico licensed clinical mental health counselor (LPC) and an independently-licensed clinical mental health counselor (LPCC).

 Making an Appointment